The complete guide to Microsoft PowerToys (2023)

-Today we’re talking about Microsoft PowerToys.
 Don’t you wish there was an easy way of keeping apps on top of the screen or stopping your computer going to sleep in the middle of uploading a video to YouTube?

 And how awesome would it be if you could mute yourself or switch off your camera during a video conference call using the same two keyboard shortcuts, no matter which service you’re using?